wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-temporal-joomla.md

 >     /home/wintersys-projects/adt-build-machine-scripts/templatedconfigurations/templates/exoscale/exoscale3.tmpl

-I can extract the values for the following variables from template 1 or template 2 which I used in the previous tutorial and set them in template 3, replace these with your own live values:
+I can extract the values for the following variables from template 1 or template 2 which I used in the previous tutorials in the series and set them in template 3, replace these with your own live values:

 >     export S3_ACCESS_KEY="EXO0a940f1387e31e370e91dc44" #MANDATORY
 >     export S3_SECRET_KEY="a3GFn-40ZqEpvEp3bibjOOXchM-IX2lw0JcokCFW7KM" #MANDATORY